agmeadows/MechaCar_Statistical_Analysis/README.md

 ![Stats Across Lots](/images/ttest_lot3.PNG)

 Here the P-Value is above 0.05 and the mean is 1496.14.
 The PSI values are statistically different.

+## Study Design: MechaCar vs Competition

+It would be beneficial to study and quantify how MechaCar holds up against the competition.
+This can be done by analyzing the following metrics:

+    - Initial cost of vehicle
+    - fuel economy
+    - safety rating
+    - cost of ownership
+    - reliability

+The metrics to test with the type of test would be:

+    - Two-Sample t-Test of vehicle cost vs the competition based on vehicle class
+    - Two-Sample t-Test Fuel economy vs the competition base on vehicle class
+    - ANOVA test of safety rating vs competition
+    - Linear regression test of vehicle cost of owenership vs age
+    - Linear regression test of reliability vs vehicle age

+The alternate hypothesis is that the MechaCar vehicles are statistically superior to the competition.
+The tests outlined above shoulddefinitively prove, beyond random chance, that the vehicles are superior.

+The required data would be as follows:

+    - Vehicle name
+    - Vehicle class
+    - Initial purchase cost
+    - Engine type
+    - MPG
+    - Age of vehicle
+    - Cost of repairs
+    - Number of problems reported
+    - NHSTA safety rating